refraction-ray/general-notes/lectures/ML in a Nutshell.md

   The free energy is evaluated and benchmarked in 2D Ising model in this paper (in a sense, because practically the authors utilize the so called dual model of Ising model).

+* Mutual information, NN and RG

+  **Reference**: arXiv:1704.06279.
+(I recommend the published version in [Nature Physics](https://www.nature.com/articles/s41567-018-0081-4) since the authors have made huge changes on the draft)

+  The initial aim of the paper is to extract the form of relevant freedom in real space RG process based on the construction of NN (RBM form).
+The weight of the RBM, namely weights in the link between visible fields and hidden freedom is viewed as the relation to extract the relevant freedom.
+Such RBM is trained by minimizing the mutual information between enviroment (separate region in visible layer surrouding visible freedom) and hidden freedom.

+  By stacking such RBM, you can even analyse the critical behavior quantitatively, though the result is not so promising and convincing in a sense.
+And you can comare this work of RBM based RG to the following paper arXiv: 1410.3831 in the next section.

 * Principle dimension of quantum states manifold

   **Reference**: arXiv: 1711.10471.

-  The authors study quantum states with some paramters $$\vert \Psi(\Lambda)\rangle$$: how many dimensions such quantum states expand compared to the full Hilbert space.
+  The authors study quantum states with some parameters $$\vert \Psi(\Lambda)\rangle$$: how many dimensions such quantum states expand compared to the full Hilbert space.
 By utilizing SVD (PCA) of amplitude matrix or eigenvalue decomposition of density operator or correlation matrix, we can obtain the first several eigenvalues and their corresponding eigenvectors.
 For Haldane chian, they only use the first three basis to make the decomposition of ground states.
 Namely, the dimension of space for groud states of Haldane chain is only around 3 (corresponding 3 phases in the model: dimer, Haldane phase and gapless phase).

   They further show that this pricinpal dimension is closely related to the second Renyi entropy as $$D_P=e^{S_2[\hat{\rho}]}$$.
 And they use SSH model as a benchmark to evaluate the theory.
 (We omit the last part of the work on the relation between this dimension and quantum geometry)